 United States Prime Rate

-The Federal Open Market Committee (FOMC) of the Federal Reserve System has just adjourned its first monetary policy meeting of 2024 and, in accordance with our latest forecast, has voted to keep the benchmark target range for the federal funds rate at 5.25% - 5.50%.
+The Federal Open Market Committee (FOMC) of the Federal Reserve System has just adjourned its fourth monetary policy meeting of 2024 and, in accordance with our latest forecast, has voted to keep the benchmark target range for the federal funds rate at 5.25% - 5.50%.
 Therefore, the United States Prime Rate (a.k.a the Fed Prime Rate) continues at 8.50%.

 NB: U.S. Prime Rate = (The Fed Funds Target Rate + 3)